ohenley/awesome-ada/README.md

 - [micro-temp-pi](https://github.com/jklmnn/MicroTemPi) - Raspberry Pi using a BBC Micro:Bit as temperature sensor
 - [wee-noise-maker](https://github.com/Fabien-Chouteau/Wee-Noise-Maker) - Wee Noise Maker is an open source pocket synthesizer
 - [lunar-lander-rotation](https://github.com/AdaCore/Lunar_Lander_Rotation_Demo) - Program that interacts with the AdaFruit BNO055 breakout board in order to send orientation data to a host computer
+- [railway-simulation](https://github.com/AdaCore/SPARK_Railway_Simulation_Demo) - Program simulating a railway network with trains, switches and signaling.
+The signaling system is proven with SPARK/Ada to ensure that trains cannot collide.

 #### Bindings
 - [svd2ada](https://github.com/AdaCore/svd2ada) - An Ada binding generator from SVD descriptions for bare board ARM devices.